cellcraft/cellcraft/README.md

 - add 0.0.0.0 as server adress and join server
 - type: /py donut

-## Getting started
+### Starting the server with cellcraft
+- copy the mcpi folder from the python-scripts.zip to the mcpipy folder
+- clone cellcraft into the mcpi folder
+- copy the cellpack.py from the cellcraft folder to the mcpipy folder
+- enter the virtual enviroment
-- start the server
+- start the server with cellcraft java -jar forge-1.12-14.21.0.2359-universal.jar

-- connect with client
+### Join the server
-- open the minecraft console
+- start the client
+- choose Multiplayer
+- choose Direct Connect
+- add 0.0.0.0 as server adress and join server
-- try: py cellcraft pdb 3J9U 2 4 -15 load
+- type: /py cellcraft pdb 3J9U 2 4 -15 load

 ## Usage
   py cellcraft [pdb/cellpack] [PDBcode] <threshold> <blocksize> <horizontal_shift> [load/nolo]